 Special Graduate Faculty are appointed for specific tasks in support of graduate programs.
 The Chair and Dean will be responsible for reviewing the performance of Special Graduate Faculty in the context of the specific task for which he/she was appointed.

 [D] Unsatisfactory Performance

 Should the Dean believe there may be sufficient grounds to support a finding of unsatisfactory performance of some or all aspects of the Faculty Member’s involvement in graduate education, the Dean will conduct an investigation.
 For Faculty Members who are covered by the terms and conditions of the UGFA Collective Agreement, such investigation shall be conducted in accordance with the provisions of the UGFA Collective Agreement (Article 39).
 The Dean will decide whether constructive action will be taken.
-Such action may include a recommendation to the Assistant Vice-President (Graduate Studies and Program Quality Assurance) that restrictions be placed on some aspects of the Faculty Member’s graduate education activities; or that graduate advisor status be revoked.
+Such action may include a recommendation to the Assistant Vice-President (Graduate Studies) that restrictions be placed on some aspects of the Faculty Member’s graduate education activities; or that graduate advisor status be revoked.

 [E] Amendment to Non-Active Status or Placement of Restrictions or Revocation of Graduate Faculty Status

 Documented complaints (e.g. from graduate students, other members of an Advisory or Examination Committee, Graduate Students) regarding the performance of a member of the Graduate Faculty who is a member of the UGFA should be brought to the attention of the College Dean, and investigated in accordance with the terms of the UGFA Collective Agreement.